MelchiorDahrk/Mods/Corgi Companion/md_corgi_companion ReadMe.txt

 V1.21 - Fixed the "-Health" topic to compensate for Dinky's new "essential" status.
 Added a "-Status" topic to show Dinky's health and strength.
 V1.30 - Included option version of the mod to make Dinky non-essential and killable if you're a monster V1.40 - Reduced Dinky's speed.
 Cleaned dirty dialogue edits.
 Added HD textures.
-Added fomod
+Added fomod V1.50 - Gave Dinky his own custom sound gen (was using wolf before).
+Reduced dinky's attack power.
+Merged essential/non-essential dinky into a single plugin (you get a choice when you first take ownership).
+Replaced werewolf sounds in dialogue with new corgi sounds.